urbans0ft/sqlite-ext/udp/README.md

 ### Inception

-Load the udp extension in the following example the extension which was build for the Cygwin (64-bit) environment is loaded.
+Load the udp extension.
+In the following example the extension which has been build for the Cygwin (64-bit) environment is loaded.

 ```